Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Saskatchewan Secondary Suite Incentive Grant Program

-The Saskatchewan Secondary Suite Incentive (SSI) grant program is designed to improve housing affordability by generating supplementary income for homeowners and increase the availability of rental units in our communities.
-The grant program will provide 35% of the cost to build a new secondary suite at an owner’s primary residence, to a maximum grant of $35,000 per qualifying property.
+The Saskatchewan Secondary Suite Incentive (SSI) grant program is designed to increase the availability of rental units in our communities, improve housing affordability and generate supplementary income for homeowners.
+The grant program will provide 35 per cent of the total price to construct a new secondary suite at an owner’s primary residence, to a maximum of $35,000 for a qualifying suite.

 The SSI is administered by the Ministry of Finance.
 Participants of this program may also be eligible for the Provincial Sales Tax (PST) Rebate for New Home Construction.